How to Sleep with Hay Fever at Night

 6. Keep your room clean and tidy, and wipe surfaces from build-up dust and potential pollen particles.

-Foods that help stop hay fever and treat symptoms
+Foods that help ease hay fever symptoms

-You should also avoid alcohol at all costs when it comes to getting good sleep during hay fever season.
+You should also avoid alcohol at all costs when getting good sleep during hay fever season.
 In addition to having dehydrating effects, which will dry out your respiratory system, alcohol also stimulates the production of histamine within your body.
 This is the same chemical that is produced during an allergic reaction, causing inflammation.
 So, your nightly tipple could be causing your hay fever to flare up ten times worse.

 Woman steaming face over a bowel

-Treating hay fever
+Treating hay fever symptoms

-Summer sleeping can be delightful, but hay fever can pose an extra challenge.
+Summer sleeping can be refreshing, but hay fever can pose an extra challenge.
 With a severe pollen season ahead, mastering how to sleep with hay fever ensures you enjoy restful nights despite the allergies.
 Thankfully, there are many simple and affordable ways to reduce the impact of hay fever, from keeping your environment pollen-free to eating the right foods.
-By following these tips, you can minimise your symptoms and look forward to uninterrupted sleep throughout the season.
+By following these tips, you can minimise your hay fever symptoms and look forward to uninterrupted sleep throughout the season.

 About the author